OUR HISTORY

 Launching our Laundry Trailer

-We made the final payment in March of 2021 and on April 15th, National Laundry Day, we had the ribbon cutting ceremony for this first of its kind (in Orlando Florida) laundry trailer.
+SALT made the final payment in March of 2021 and on April 15th, National Laundry Day, SALT had the ribbon cutting ceremony for this first of its kind (in Orlando Florida) laundry trailer.
 Buddy Dyer, Mayor of Orlando, came out to celebrate with us and declared April 15th to be SALT (Service and Love Together) Day for the City of Orlando!
 The event was also attended by Commissioner Regina Hill and Commissioner Robert Stuart, as well as Roben Dunnings from Simply Healthcare Plans, all of whom shared special congratulatory words with the leaders and employees of our organization.
-During the ceremony we had several loads of clothing running in the washers and dryers, and it was amazing to see the immediate effects that the laundry trailer was having for our homebound friends and clients.
-Including the afore-mentioned individuals, the ribbon was cut by Eric Camarillo, president and founder of SALT, as well as Jonathan Blount, a community leader and advocate for the homeless population in Orlando Florida!
-It was truly a day to remember and we are excited to see how the laundry services will benefit our clients moving forward.

 Case Management Program